 More research still needs to be done on the benefits of intermittent fasting, but these breast best practices (say that ten times fast) will always help.

-- Mammograms are the best way to detect breast cancer early.
+- Although there are a lot of mammogram myths out there, they are the best way to detect breast cancer early.
 If breast cancer is caught early, it can be cured.
 Yes, we know that mammograms are no fun, but compared to cancer, they’re nothing to be afraid of.
 Seriously.
 Get a yearly mammogram once you hit 40.

 - Breast self-exams.
 Self-checks for lumps are not a substitute for a mammogram, as they don’t catch small growths, but we still encourage people with breasts to ‘practice breast self-awareness.’

 - Avoid alcohol.
 Aim for fewer than three drinks per week or teetotal altogether.